Venture Challenge Sprint

 - Build portfolio-ready prototypes

-- Learn entrepreneurial thinking by doing
+- Practice entrepreneurial thinking through action

-- Connect directly with founders and mentors
+- Connect directly with founders and Hub mentors

 - Explore paid follow-on opportunities